-	The harmful content also must first be reported to the service or platform used to send, post or share it – at least 48 hours before it is reported to eSafety.
+The harmful content also must first be reported to the service or platform used to send, post or share it before it is reported to eSafety.
 Find out more information about how you can report adult cyber abuse to us.

 Has someone shared or threatened to share intimate images of you without your consent?